AndyTza/UW-AstroGaiaDataSprint24.github.io/about.md

 ## Related Data Products

-Here is a list of auxilirary datasets from various surveys and telescopes:
+Here is a list of auxiliary datasets from various surveys and telescopes:
 - [Lightkurve](https://docs.lightkurve.org/) - A friendly Python package for making discoveries with Kepler & TESS.
 - [MAST](https://archive.stsci.edu/) - Barbara A. Mikulski Archive for Space Telescopes (MAST) is an astronomical data archive focused on the optical, ultraviolet, and near-infrared
 - [Hubble Legacy Archive](https://hla.stsci.edu/) - The Hubble Legacy Archive (HLA) is designed to optimize science from the Hubble Space Telescope by providing online, enhanced Hubble products and advanced browsing capabilities.